 Chemical Peels and Laser Skin Resurfacing Treatments

 The primary causes of facial aging are actually external, environmental factors, like dangerous ultraviolet light and harsh atmospheric irritants.
 The skin damage that these factors cause gradually accumulates over the course of a lifetime, eventually leaving the skin looking dry, cracked, wrinkled, and discolored.
 Skin resurfacing, which can be accomplished with either a chemical peel or with the advanced Sciton® laser skin resurfacing system, gently exfoliates the skin, removing dead and damaged skin from the surface to reveal fresher, younger-looking skin underneath.
 Not only can this reduce the appearance of pigment irregularities, acne scarring, and general wrinkling, it can even help remove highly localized blemishes like sun damage, keratosis, and surgical scars.
 Finally, both processes stimulate the skin’s natural healing and collagen producing properties, encouraging the production of healthy new skin cells and giving the skin a renewed and refreshed appearance.

 Non-surgical facial rejuvenation procedures are extremely effective, but they represent only a small part of all the things that we can accomplish at Atlanta Plastic Surgery.
-If you have questions about facial rejuvenation, or would like to learn more about any of the various anti-aging or body contouring plastic surgery procedures that we can perform, please contact Atlanta Plastic Surgery, P.C. at one of our Atlanta, Alpharetta, Cumming, or Newnan offices to schedule a consultation.
+If you have questions about facial rejuvenation, or would like to learn more about any of the various anti-aging or body contouring plastic surgery procedures that we can perform, please contact Atlanta Plastic Surgery, P.C. at one of our Atlanta, Alpharetta, or Cumming offices to schedule a consultation.
 Don’t forget to follow us on Facebook, Twitter, and Google+ for the latest plastic surgery news.